Filed Date: Dec. 12, 2000

 The defendant appealed to the First Circuit Court of Appeals on October 2, 2012.
 He also filed a motion for the stay of execution of the final judgment, which was granted on November 20, 2012, under conditions of reporting of the progress in preparation for the sex reassignment surgery.

-On December 19, 2012, the Court (Judge Mark Wolf) held a hearing on the motion of attorney's fees.
+On December 19, 2012, the district court held a hearing on the motion of attorney's fees.

-The First Circuit Court of Appeals (Judge Ojetta Thompson) issued its decision on January 17, 2014, affirming the decision of the District Court and the injunction to provide the plaintiff with the sex reassignment surgery.
-However, on February 12, 2014, the Court of Appeals entered an order to rehear the case en banc after the majority of judges voted to do so, withdrawing and vacating its judgment on January 17, 2014.
+The First Circuit Court of Appeals (Judge Ojetta Thompson) issued its decision on January 17, 2014, affirming the decision of the district court and the injunction to provide the plaintiff with the sex reassignment surgery.
+However, on February 12, 2014, the appeals court entered an order to rehear the case en banc after the majority of judges voted to do so, withdrawing and vacating its judgment on January 17, 2014.

-On May 8, 2014, the Court of Appeals reheard the case.
-On December 16, 2014, the court decided that, given the positive effects resulting from the DOC's current treatment method and the DOC's plan to treat suicidal ideation if it arose, the DOC's decision not to provide SRS did not illustrate disregard of Plaintiff's medical needs.
-The court found that the medical care provided to Plaintiff by the DOC met society's minimum standards of decency, that the security concerns the DOC highlighted were reasonable, that the DOC was entitled to deference, and that Plaintiff failed to demonstrate an Eighth Amendment violation.
+On May 8, 2014, the appeals court reheard the case.
+On December 16, 2014, the court decided that, given the positive effects resulting from the DOC's current treatment method and the DOC's plan to treat suicidal ideation if it arose, the DOC's decision not to provide SRS did not illustrate disregard of the plaintiff's medical needs.
+The court found that the medical care provided to the plaintiff by the DOC met society's minimum standards of decency, that the security concerns the DOC highlighted were reasonable, that the DOC was entitled to deference, and that the plaintiff failed to demonstrate an Eighth Amendment violation.

-On May 18, 2015, the Supreme Court denied Plaintiff's petition for a writ of certiorari.
+On May 18, 2015, the U.S. Supreme Court denied the plaintiff's petition for a writ of certiorari.
+In response, the district court ordered that the case be dismissed on June 4, 2015.

 Summary Authors